Boards and Annual Conference Venues

 JULY 21, 2016

 When Conference Plans Land On Chutes.
 So many conference leaders, organizers and planning teams are obsessed with details, logistics and planning.
-They try to bring their conference into a new level of effectiveness by adding shiny tech tools, new audio visual production upgrades, trendy marquee speakers, and meeting efficiencies resulting in more plans.
+Their plans actually obscure their conference’s vision.
+Their attention to detail and efficiency eclipses the conference purpose.

 How to Pick Forward Thinking Conference Topics